- Location: Alabama

 - Your knowledge of signs, driving laws, and regulations, as well as your handling of certain situations, will be tested during the driving portion of the test.

-You must self-certify your type of vehicle operation with the Alabama DPS by January 2014.
+You must self-certify your type of vehicle operation with the Alabama DPS.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate